EdgarKeek/NEOS-Explorer/README.md

 ```

 #### Install the coin daemon
 Install the daemon reboot safe and add the parameters in the config file.
 Use no special characters for the username and password!
-Only the local host have rpc access, so the username and password mustnít be very difficult and long.
+Only the local host have rpc access, so the username and password mustn‚Äôt be very difficult and long.
 Start and sync the blockchain.
 ```
 rpcuser=rpcuser
 rpcpassword=rpcpassword